Flushable Dog Poop Bags: Are They Good For The Environment?

 Flushable dog poop bags are, as the name suggests, bags that can be flushed down the toilet.
 These bags are made of a material that is designed to break down in water, so that they won't clog up your plumbing.

-These dog poop bags are marketed as being more environmentally-friendly than traditional plastic bags.
 After all, they can be flushed down the toilet, where they'll ultimately end up in a sewage treatment plant.
 And once they're at the plant, the flushable bags will break down, right?

 Do Flushable Bags Break Down Just Like Toilet Paper?